 - Someone who is doing a research on leadership.

-Leaders Eat Last Summary
+Leaders Eat Last Summary (PDF)

 Have you ever wondered how big organizations work with so many people at the same time, and that too while facing outside threats?